Yaya-Cout/Nwagyu/src/guide/apps/peanut-gb.md

 :::

 ::: tip
-At the time, only Peanut-GB v1.1.0 support games saves, so you won't be able to save you game on Peanut-GB (Color) for now.
+At the time, only Peanut-GB v1.1.0 and later support games saves, so you won't be able to save you game on Peanut-GB (Color) for now.
 :::

 ## Installation